 - REVIEW PROCESS

-- Review is done by the County Surveyor, Zoning Administrator & Real Property Lister.
+- Review is done by three parties: County Surveyor, Zoning Administrator, and Real Property Lister.

 - Once all corrections are made and the CSM or plat has been reviewed and approved, surveyors will be notified by email that the review is complete.